 "I have learnt so much about how important and meaningful it is to communicate with people, not only with the elder population.
 This experience opened my eyes and made me more personable and open-minded." - Dream Chasers volunteer

-"This project has helped me grow and communicate better with both our community partner and the other volunteers.
+"This program has helped me grow and communicate better with both our community partner and the other volunteers.
 I've grown more compassionate towards the animals.
 Beforehand . . . there was still the stigma in the back of my mind that animals in shelters were aggressive.
 This project has changed my perspective on that." - Shelter Sidekicks Volunteer

 For more information, visit the Shelter Sidekicks on CORE or email email@example.com